 You already know how much I love classic makeup, so today I thought I'd share a look inspired by Audrey Hepburn.
-I'm a big fan of hers, so I felt like I was channeling her with the black cat-eye glasses, makeup with the focus on my eyes, and my solid black top. 🙂 If you want to mimic the Audrey Hepburn makeup look, it's easy to do with a few key steps.
+I'm a big fan of hers, so I felt like I was channelling her with the black cat-eye glasses, makeup with the focus on my eyes, and my solid black top. 🙂 Follow along, because my Audrey Hepburn makeup tutorial will help you get the same look in just a few key steps.

 FTC Disclosure: This post contains affiliate links, which means we’ll receive a small referral fee from purchases at no cost to you.
 You can read our affiliate policy here.
 We donate 25% of our “click money” proceeds to these charitable organizations.